keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Cloud HSM is another service that provides encryption.
 AWS provides the encryption tooling, but you are responsible for managing the keys

+Certificate Manager lets you easily provision, manage, and deploy SSL/TLS certificates which provide in-flight encryption for websites.

+Secrets Manager is a secret store with the capability to rotate secrets every X many days.
+It is mostly meant for RDS, but works for a variety of services.

+Artifact is a portal that gives AWS customers access to AWS compliance documentation and AWS agreements.
+It is to help support internal auditing and compliance.

 -----

 SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 It is a fully-managed service used to decouple applications.
 It serves as a temporary message store so that a receivering service can receive data at a timeframe and manner that is acceptable to it, as opposed to just receiving a message whenever the sender sends it.
 It is the oldest AWS offering and one of the first services to appear in the cloud.
 It scales from 1 message to 10,000s per second.
 Requests are deleted after they are read.